Redirects

 # Example scenario:

-2. APP call the API in the node context headless/about-us
+http://mysite.com/about-us - APP call the API in the node context

-4. APP in the node context see statusCode and location
+statusCode: 307 location: /headless/about-us/contact - APP in the node context see

-5. APP in the node context make redirect to location header
+statusCodeandlocation - APP in the node context make redirect to

 So in that case we would have to detect new url in step 4 and strip headless API path from the URL - or API should return new URL without headless part - but this is more complex because for the client side we should get headless in the url to call API correct.